Irish Jesuit Order urges survivors of Joseph Marmion to come forward for redress scheme

 The Irish Jesuit Order is urging survivors of Joseph Marmion to come forward for a redress scheme.

-It was announced publicly yesterday following recommendations by the Steering Group representing survivors of Marmion's abuse.
+It was announced publicly this week following recommendations by the Steering Group representing survivors of Marmion's abuse.

 Irish Jesuit Provincial, Leonard Moloney SJ, hopes the scheme will cause " the least possible trauma" to survivors who he says "have already suffered enough".